Learning Actionable Analytics from Multiple Software Projects: What is Planning?

-Apart from {\em code-based planning}, we know of at least two other kinds of planning research in SE.
-Each kind is distinguishable by {\em what} is being changed. \bi \item In {\em test-based planning}, some optimization is applied to reduce the number of tests required to achieve to a certain goal or the time taken before tests yield interesting results~\cite{tallam2006concept, yoo2012regression, blue2013interaction}. \item In {\em process-based planning} some search-based optimizer is applied to a software process model to infer high-level business plans about software projects.
-Examples of that kind of work include our own prior studies combining simulated annealing with the COCOMO models or Ruhe et al.'s work on next release planning in requirements engineering~\cite{ruhe2003quantitative, ruhe2010product}. \ei In software engineering, the planning problem translates to proposing changes to software artifacts.
-These are usually a hybrid task combining probabilistic planning and preference-based planning using search-based software engineering techniques~\cite{Harman2009, Harman2011}.
+We know of at least two two kinds of planning research in software engineering.
+Each kind is distinguishable by {\em what} is being changed. \bi \item In {\em test-based planning}, some optimization is applied to reduce the number of tests required to achieve to a certain goal or the time taken before tests yield interesting results~\citep{tallam2006concept, yoo2012regression, blue2013interaction}. \item In {\em process-based planning} some search-based optimizer is applied to a software process model to infer high-level business plans about software projects.
+Examples of that kind of work include our own prior studies sarching over COCOMO models~\cite{me07f,Menzies:2009:ADS} or Ruhe et al.'s work on next release planning in requirements engineering~\citep{ruhe2003quantitative, ruhe2010product}. \ei In software engineering, the planning problem translates to proposing changes to software artifacts.
+These are usually a hybrid task combining probabilistic planning and preference-based planning using search-based software engineering techniques~\citep{Harman2009, Harman2011}.
 These search-based techniques are evolutionary algorithms that propose actions guided by a fitness function derived from a well established domain model.
-Examples of algorithms used here include GALE, NSGA-II, NSGA-III, SPEA2, IBEA, MOEA/D, etc.~\cite{krall2015gale, deb00a, zit02, zit04, deb14, Cui2005a, zhang07:TEC}.
+Examples of algorithms used here include GALE, NSGA-II, NSGA-III, SPEA2, IBEA, MOEA/D, etc.~\citep{krall2015gale, deb00a, zit02, zit04, deb14, Cui2005a, zhang07:TEC}.
 As with traditional planning, these planning tools all require access to some trustworthy models that can be used to explore some highly novel examples.
 In some software engineering domains there is ready access to such models which can offer assessment of newly generated plans.
-Examples of such domains within software engineering include automated program repair~\cite{Weimer2009, Goues12, LeGoues2015}, software product line management~\cite{sayyad13, metzger14, henard15}, automated test generation~\cite{andrews07, andrews10}, etc.
+Examples of such domains within software engineering include automated program repair~\citep{Weimer2009, Goues12, LeGoues2015}, software product line management~\citep{sayyad13, metzger14, henard15}, automated test generation~\citep{andrews07, andrews10}, etc.